-Risk Description Impact of the risk How we mitigate or manage these risks investments being held in cash, pending the defer withdrawal requests in certa dof funds risk replacement of the underlying fund circumstances) will have an impart manager.
-Similarly, an underlying fund on your ability to withdraw or swit manager may close its investment fund to new applications, resulting in investments technological failure could impact underlying fund managers (for AMP monitors and reviews the investment performance, compliance and contractual arrangement of the underlying fund managers quarterly.
+Risk Description Impact of the risk How we mitigate or manage these risks investments being held in cash, pending the defer withdrawal requests in cert replacement of the underlying fund circumstances) will have an impa manager.
+Similarly, an underlying fund on your ability to withdraw or swi manager may close its investment fund to between Funds.
+Any risk of new applications, resulting in investments technological failure could impac underlying fund managers (for AMP monitors and reviews the investment performance, compliance and contractual arrangement of the underlying fund managers quarterly.
 Fund of funds risk circumstances) will have an impact on your ability to withdraw or switch between Funds.
-Any risk of technological failure could impact your returns or ability to withdraw manager, AMP undergoes a due Service provider risk The risk that if any of the parties involved in the operation of the Scheme (including the Supervisor, AMP, AMP Services, and underlying administration or fund managers) fail to perform their obligations, it could adversely affect investors of the Scheme.
-AMP Services is, and AMP Capital currently is, a related party of ours. have an adverse effect on the Scheme and your ability to make a AMP actively monitors and reviews the performance of those that are involved in providing the product (including related entities) to ensure compliance with contractual arrangements.
+Any risk of technological failure could impact your returns or ability to withdraw When selecting an underlying fund manager, AMP undergoes a due diligence and approval process.
+We also utilise investment research and other tools to provide recommendations on underlying fund managers, where applicable.
+Service provider risk The risk that if any of the parties involved in the operation of the Scheme (including the Supervisor, AMP, AMP Services, and underlying administration or fund managers) fail to perform their obligations, it could adversely affect investors of the Scheme.
+AMP Services is, and AMP Capital currently is, a related party of ours. manager including AMP Capital could have an adverse effect on the Scheme and your ability to make a withdrawal.
+In addition, as AMP Services is, and AMP Capital currently is a related company of AMP any AMP actively monitors and reviews the performance of those that are involved in providing the product (including related entities) to ensure